Cairi-S/tom-poulson/README.md

 - Reported bugs/glitches included:
     * Mobile phones - a lag on the scroll on the home page.
 Noone reported this greatly impacted the use of the website, some reported they were only aware of it after it had been brought to their attention.
 No action has been taken to rectify this.

+**Bugs**

+- White band at the bottom of mobile devices on Ensemble page.

+Solution: changing the chosen images from landscape images to portrait images.
+Changing position of contact button on this page between desktop and mobile devices.

 ## DEPLOYMENT ##

+This project was developed using [Gitpod](https://www.gitpod.io/), committed to git and pushed to GitHub using the built in functionality.

 **Publishing**